katalon-studio/katalon-gradle-plugin/README.md

 ### Download the dependencies

-Execute the following command:
+> **Due to the way Java loading libraries, please close all Katalon Studio applications before execute the following command, and re-open it after the command has been completed.**

 ```
 gradle katalonCopyDependencies
 ```

-> **Please close and re-open your Katalon Studio project after the process has been completed.**